silvacms/documentation/source/contentlayout/index.rst

   grok.templatedir('templates')

-It also defines two designs, one simple design called 'OneColumn', and one slighly more complex design called 'TwoColumns'.
+The python file also defines two designs, a simple design called 'OneColumn', and a slightly more complex design with 'TwoColumns'.

 Simple design
 ~~~~~~~~~~~~~

-The simple design will use one template which gets filled by one slot.
+The simple design uses one template which gets filled by one slot:

 .. py:class:: OneColumn(Template)